How can sex work and fast fashion be linked?

 Unfortunately, the compromise did not address the root of the problem: profit-driven reasoning that benefits a select few at the expense of the rest.
 If Bengali entrepreneurs wish to keep doing business with European companies, they must play their game: pay very little for labour to guarantee cheap costs and, as a result, a large profit.

-As if that were not bad enough, fast fashion has negative environmental consequences: there are many raw materials involved in the production process, such as water, earth to grow fibres and chemicals for dyeing fabrics.
+As if that was not bad enough, fast fashion has negative environmental consequences: there are many raw materials involved in the production process, such as water, earth to grow fibres and chemicals for dyeing fabrics.
 Added to this is the use, introduced by fast fashion, of cheaper but highly harmful fabrics, like polyester.

-It is impossible to get oneself out of fast fashion, but are we ready to do it? or do we want to shut our eyes, not even wanting to see what’s below the two-pound crop top we might find in Primark?
+It is impossible to get oneself out of fast fashion, but are we ready to do it?